yoosername/dockui/README.md

 * If no *name* specified then it will use the default of "prod"
   * If the named section already exists it will be overwritten
   * There can be multiple instances specified by name
-* If a -y flag present all of the defaults will be chosen
+* If -y flag present all of the defaults will be chosen
 * If no -y flag then you will be prompted for answers to setup the instance

 ```yaml